RobsonSilveira/text-editors/README.md

 # text-editors
-A little project for testing some text editors components.
+A little project for testing some text editors components like:

+- Quill
+- Wysiwyg